kaycebasques/kayce.basqu.es/posts/information-control.md

   educated decisions around whether it's worth our time to write a lot of content.
 </p>

+TODO: this post is an analysis of a neat UI I saw that lets you control the amount of information that you see on a page, and whether we might apply this UI to documentation

 Yesterday, in our team chat, my colleague [Houssein Djirdeh](https://twitter.com/hdjirdeh) posted a [GIF of a UI that enables readers to control how much information they see](/media/parametric.mp4).